lorainelab/integrated-genome-browser/README.md

 2. Fork this repository in your account.
 3. Enable bitbucket pipelines in your forked repository.
 4. Configure an App password following instructions in bitbucket-pipelines.yml.
-5. Visit the Branches section of your repsitory and right-click the branch you want to build.
+5. Visit the Branches section of your repository and right-click the branch you want to build.
 6. Choose "Run pipeline for branch" and select "manual-build."